Edit

 Data path ID 0

-If the property isn't set by the audio driver, then the OS uses the value 1 as the parameter for the HCI commands.
+If the audio driver doesn't set this property, then the OS uses the value 1 as the parameter for the HCI commands.

 Bluetooth_DatapathConfiguration

-This property is set by the audio driver to provide vendor specific configurations to the Bluetooth controller via the HCI_Configure_Data_Path command.
-It shall not be larger than 255 bytes, which is the largest payload that a Bluetooth controller accepts for an HCI command.
+The audio driver sets this property to provide vendor specific configurations to the Bluetooth controller via the HCI_Configure_Data_Path command.
+It must not be larger than 255 bytes, which is the largest payload that a Bluetooth controller accepts for an HCI command.
 The property value is set using the AcxObjectBagAddBlob DDI.
-This configuration is applied for everything data path ID set by the audio driver.
+This configuration applies to all data path IDs set by the audio driver.
+To assign a different data path configuration for each datapath ID, use KSPROPERTY_BtLeAudio_DATAPATH_CONFIG in your audio drivers.

 BluetoothLEAudio_CodecConfiguration